kapitsa2811/Text-to-Image-generation-using-Generative-Adversarial-Networks-on-a-dataset-of-flower-images/README.md

 ## Results

-- the flower shown has yellow anther red pistil and bright red petals.
-- this flower has petals that are yellow, white and purple and has dark lines
-- the petals on this flower are white with a yellow center
-- this flower has a lot of small round pink petals.
-- this flower is orange in color, and has petals that are ruffled and rounded.
-- the flower has yellow petals and the center of it is brown
-- this flower has petals that are blue and white.
 - these white flowers have petals that start off white in color and end in a white towards the tips.

 <img src="https://github.com/slaxmancs/Text-to-Image-Appication/blob/master/samples/gen_samples/gen.png" width="70%" align="center"/>